 If you don’t practice SEO, definitely put it on your to-do list.
 Learning even the basics can produce noticeable results.

 In the past couple of years, voice search has rapidly grown in use.
 Comscore believes by 2020, 50% of all searches will be done by voice.

 How many times have you said “Hello Google” or “Hello Siri” into your phone to ask a question?
 See what I mean?

 It will mostly change how you research and implement keywords.

 Typically keywords are choppy and not full sentences.
 Going forward, it’d be effective to use keywords in the form of questions and full sentences.

-Let’s open up Google’s Keyword Planner for ideas.
+Let’s open up Google’s Keyword Planner or SEMrush for ideas.

 Make it a habit to search for keywords that are full questions and sentences.